sebastian-software/eslint-config-readable/readme.md

   - readable
 ```

-You can place your overrides and additions into the `rules` section as well:
+Though this configuration is meant to be usable without any further configuration you are naturally free to extend it and place overrides into your configuration e.g. by extending the `rules` section:

 ```yaml
 extends: